noramass/babel-plugin-ui5-jsx-rm/README.md

 }
 ```

-For event handlers it will generate special handler classes to attach to in the `onAfterRendering` method, creating one if none exist.

 ## Control Data
 To write control data, like control ids, etc. use the `ui5control` attribute.
 It supports an optional jsx expression containing the control.

 Ex1:
 ```JSX
 <div ui5control />